noahehall/theBookOfNoah/0current/proxy/haproxy.md

 ## observability/monitoring

+### log management

+- centralize one/more log configurations in global
+  - e.g. you may send certain logs to certain places
+- then set `log global` in defaults, or specifically in frontends, backends and listens
+- When logging to a local Syslog service, writing to a UNIX socket can be faster than targeting the TCP loopback address
+  - UNIX socket listening for Syslog messages is available at /dev/log because this is where the syslog() function of the GNU C library is sending messages by default

+### log levels (increasing levels of verbosity)

+- emerge: process errors
+- alert: unexpected events
+- err: haproxy errors
+- warning: non critical errors
+- notice: server state changes
+- info: tcp/http request details and errors
+- debug

 ### log

 - log: startup|runtime warnings & errors; specify which syslog to use (e.g. Syslog/journald); Enable per-instance logging of events and traffic.
   - you need to setup the syslog daemon in order to read logs output by haproxy
-  - log stdout: likely what you want
 - log /dev/log: traditional nix socket where Syslog & journald listen
 - log local0: syslog facility for custom use
 - log global: informs frontends to use the log setting defined in the global section

-## log-format rules
+- log-format: specifies the log format string to use for traffic logs
+- when running haproxy in a container:\
+  - log [stdout|stderr] format raw local0 info

+### log-format in acls

 - can be used in acls with
 - syntax `%[static|dynamic value]`